openmobilityfoundation/mobility-data-specification/provider/README.md

 #### Data Notes

-Report contents include every combination of special group types, geography IDs, and vehicle types in operation for each month of the entire provider operating time period in the jurisdiction.
-New files are added monthly in addition to the previous monthly files.
+Report contents include every combination of special group types, geography IDs, and vehicle types in operation for each month since the provider began operations in the jurisdiction.
+New files are added monthly in addition to the previous monthly historic files.

 Counts are calculated based the city's local time zone, and this time zone is returned within the `StartDate` value.

 All geography IDs included in the city published [Geography](/geography) API endpoint are included in the report results.
-In lieu of serving an API, this can alternately be a [flat file](/geography#file-format) created by the city and sent to the provider.
+In lieu of serving an API, this can alternately be a [flat file](/geography#file-format) created by the city and sent to the provider via link.
 If there is no `/geography` available, then counts are for the entire agency operating area, and `null` is returned for Geography ID.

 ### Reports - Example

-For 3 months of provider operation in a city (July 2019 through September 2019) for 3 geographies, 2 vehicle types, and 1 speical group.
+For 3 months of provider operation in a city (July 2019 through September 2019) for 3 geographies, 2 vehicle types, and 1 special group.
 Values of `-1` represent [redacted data](#data-redaction).

 **July 2019** `/reports/2019-07.csv`